-- 18. The authorization of ITMOs may be suspended in the following circumstances if there is evidence of illegality or misconduct by any party (entities participating in the mechanism (MAP, VVB, CMO)) in the process of validation, registration, monitoring, verification, issuance, or authorization of ITMO. - 19.
-If the MAP does not rectify the event that led to the suspension within the specified timeframe, or if, in the opinion of NCCC, the event cannot be rectified, NCCC may revoke the authorization.
-Before any decision to revoke is made, NCCC will allow the MAP and any other authorized participants or other affected persons to be heard, through a formal hearing or a written statement, or both.
-NCCC will consider the statement of the MAP and any authorized persons and provide a written reasoned decision. - 20.
+- 19. The authorisation of ITMOs may be suspended in the following circumstances: if there is evidence of illegality or misconduct by any party (entities participating in the mechanism (MAP, VVB, CMO)) in the process of validation, registration, monitoring, verification, issuance, or authorisation of ITMO. - 20.
+If the MAP does not rectify the event that led to the suspension within the specified timeframe, or if, in the opinion of NCCC, the event cannot be rectified, NCCC may revoke the authorisation.
+Before any decision to revoke is made, CMO will allow the MAP and any other authorised participants or other affected persons to be heard, through a formal hearing or a written statement, or both.
+CMO will consider the statement of the MAP and any authorised persons and provide a written, reasoned recommendation that will be submitted to the NCCC for approval and implementation. - 21.
 The MAP may appeal the decision of NCCC under the provisions of the [the law that prescribes an appeal against administrative decisions].
-If all the appeal processes have been exhausted and the revocation is not overturned, or if the MAP does not appeal within the specified period, the CMO will notify the carbon crediting program where the activity is registered and the authorities of the buying country/ party to a cooperation agreement of the revocation of the authorization. - 21.
-The revocation of the authorization will not apply retroactively and will not affect the validity of the transfer of authorized ITMOs for which corresponding adjustments have been applied as of the date of revocation.
+If all the appeal processes have been exhausted and the revocation is not overturned, or if the MAP does not appeal within the specified period, the CMO will notify the carbon crediting program where the activity is registered and the authorities of the buying country/ party to a cooperation agreement of the revocation of the authorization.

+22. The revocation of the authorisation will not apply retroactively and will not affect the validity of the transfer of authorised ITMOs for which corresponding adjustments have been applied as of the date of revocation.